mlz-ictrl/nicos/doc/source/protocols/daemon.rst

 **Command connection**

+A "request" frame on the command connection begins with the ASCII byte ENQ (0x5), followed by a 2-byte "command code", and the length of the payload as a network-order (big-endian) unsigned 32-bit integer.
+The payload must be a serialized Python tuple with the arguments for the command.

-A data frame on the command connection has one of three types: "ok", "error" or "data".
+A reply frame on the command connection has one of three types: "ok", "error" or "data".
 The first byte selects the type with the ASCII values ACK (0x6), NAK (0x15) and STX (0x2) respectively.